 You will also be required to attend a Marriage preparation program through the Archdiocese.
-The pamphlet is included in this folder.
+To view the workshops please visit HERE

 Our goal is to provide each couple with the information and skills that should lead to a deeper understanding of each other and a healthier marriage.

 All Catholic brides and grooms are expected to have received the Sacrament of Confirmation.
 If you have not received the sacrament, be sure to let us know so that necessary arrangements may be made.